interTwin-eu/itwinai/docs/how-it-works/hpo/explain-hpo.rst

 The easiest way to start running HPO with itwinai is to use our template to wrap a pipeline in a simple function to pass it to a Ray Tune ``Tuner``.
-This method is suitable for users who want a quick, lightweight setup - if you already have an itwinai trainer and pipeline, setting up this integration should not take you much more than ten minutes.
+This method is suitable for users who want a quick, lightweight setup - if you already have an itwinai trainer and pipeline, setting up this integration should not take you much more than a few minutes.
 This method uses only Ray Tune for trial distribution and hyperparameter sampling, and does not distribute the trials themselves.
 If you are new to HPO or working with a relatively small model and dataset, it is recommended that you start with this integration.
 Advanced users with distributed training requirements can skip ahead to the `distributed method`_.